niva83/campaign-planning-tool/README.md

-# Campaign Planning Tool (CPT): Python library for planning and designing scanning lidar measurement campaigns
+# campaign-planning-tool: python library for planning and configuring scanning lidar measurement campaigns

-## Why CPT?
+## Why campaign-planning-tool?
 Planning scanning lidar measurement campaigns is not a trivial task.
 There are many constraints, originating  both from the campaign site as well from the lidar technology, which a campaign planner needs to consider to derive the best possible layout of the campaign.
 The same can be said for configuring scanning lidars to acquire high-quality measurements.

 These tasks have been typically done ad-hoc and manually, thus requiring lidar expertize.
 However, since 2018 a work has been put to digitalize these processes, making them simpler for end-users.